gethomepage/homepage/README.md

   </picture>
 </p>

+!!!
+Note:

+This is a custom fork of the original homepage that integrates some per-user and per-group configuration settings via proxy auth.
+Use at your own risk.

 <p align="center">
   A modern, <em>fully static, fast</em>, secure <em>fully proxied</em>, highly customizable application dashboard with integrations for over 100 services and translations into multiple languages.
 Easily configured via YAML files or through docker label discovery.
 </p>